Introduction

 To delete a record in Airtable from within your Intuiface experience, use the "Delete a record" option found within the Airtable API Documentation.
 Select the "Delete a record" option in the left nav bar.

-Click the link on the left part to show the request to delete a single record.
-That is the request we will use.
+Airtable documentation will display a sample request to delete a single record.
+This is the request we will use.

 The curl statement in the right panel is what you would enter into API Explorer - i.e. it is your request URL.

-We are not finished because the curl statement hard codes a record ID - in this example it's the value "recfm4w9AKdRYtE1U".
+We are not finished because the curl statement hard codes a record ID - in this example, it's the value "recfm4w9AKdRYtE1U".
 This flat value needs to be replaced with a variable parameter so our Intuiface experience can change it on the fly.

-You can make this modification in real-time while using API Explorer or, if it's more convenient, modify it in an editor (like Notepad) then paste the result in API Explorer.
+You can make this modification in real-time while using API Explorer or, if it's more convenient, modify it in an editor (like Notepad) and then paste the result in API Explorer.

 Within the curl statement, wrap the record ID in brackets and assign it the key name "recordID" so you can use it as a parameter value you can modify on the fly.
-Use a colon as separator between the name and the value.
+Use a colon as a separator between the name and the value.
 No spaces!

 Thus recfm4w9AKdRYtE1U will become {recordID:recfm4w9AKdRYtE1U}.

 Submit the updated curl statement in API Explorer.
 As you will see, there is now a new parameter named recordID.
-Please note that submitting the request will delete the record (as stated previously) so you should consider readding it manually.
+Please note that submitting the request will delete the record (as stated previously), so you should consider re-adding it manually.

-Finally, within API Explorer, choose a name and category for this new interface asset then submit it.
+Finally, within API Explorer, choose a name and category for this new interface asset and then submit it.

 After generating the list, the following is one approach to deleting a record: